Trustees, candidates clash at school board meeting

 She asked the board to consider a 0% increase on the property taxes that make up the district’s largest source of funding.

 While possible, administrators said, such a move would likely require dipping into reserves, cutting programs and ending an ongoing effort to reduce class sizes.
-She closed her remarks by promising to send the district’s attorney state mask regulations.
+She closed her remarks by promising to send the district’s attorney a copy of the state mask regulations.

 Murphy and Wontrobski-Ricciardi are running on a slate for school board this spring with John Savoretti.
 Terms for Thode, Mandi Kowalik and Charles Rollins are expiring and all are seeking reelection, a district representative said.